 Your brand ambassadors are everywhere.
 They’re those loyal customers, followers, and fans who absolutely love your brand and want to help you tell everyone they know.

 Once you partner with these superfans, they become official ambassadors and are given marketing tasks to help guide the type of content they create and maximise their creativity.
 You reward them in the form of gift cards, points, freebies, or cash.

 Brand ambassadors represent your brand on and offline.
-They create content such as videos, photos, and more that they share with their followers.
+They create content such as videos, photos, and more that they share with their followers - your potential customers.
 The number of followers your brand ambassadors have is up to you.
 You can create requirements for being an ambassador of your brand, but many brand ambassadors may not have overly large followings.
 Instead, they are likely to have consistent engagement rates because they’ve built genuine connections with their followers.

 Types of Ambassador Programs

 You have a few options on how you run your brand ambassador program.
 The most popular is an open program.
 This means that anyone can apply to be an ambassador.
 It’s important to note that this doesn’t mean everyone has to be accepted.
 Sometimes you’ll run into people who don’t match your brand’s image or criteria.
 You can still ask your ambassadors to meet a certain set of requirements.
 It’s okay to be picky, but anyone can apply.